Stop Letting Your Phone DJ

 A dedicated tablet music player naturally doubles as a podcast and audiobook player:

-- Apple Podcasts (free, iPad) — download episodes for offline listening
+- Apple Podcasts (free, built-in on iPad) – download episodes for offline listening.
+Works on every iPad.

-- Libby (free, both platforms) — audiobooks from your public library
+Libby (free, both platforms) – audiobooks from your public library.
+Works on old iPads (iOS 10+).

 Connect to a Bluetooth speaker while you cook, clean, or work out.
 Any tablet handles audio playback smoothly regardless of age – it’s not a demanding task.